Clyst St Mary

 Clyst St Mary is a small village and civil parish 3 mi east of Exeter on the main roads to Exmouth and Sidmouth in East Devon.
 The name comes from the Celtic word clyst meaning 'clear stream'.
 The village is a major part of the electoral ward of Clyst Valley.
 At the 2011 Census this ward population was 2,326.
+At the 2021 census, its population increased to 2,400, which was 3.2% more than that recorded at the 2011 census.

 Description

 Clyst St Mary contains Westpoint Arena and Showground, the Crealy Adventure Park, the Cat and Fiddle Training Ground for Exeter City F.C. and has a small industrial estate, Langdon's Business Park and a major office development.

 The population has risen steadily, it was 97 in 1801, 157 in 1901 and 642 in 2004.
 This figure for the parish excludes all residents living on the north side of the main village street, who are counted within the parish of Sowton, a hamlet 1 mile to the north.
 Both parishes are now administered collectively as Bishop's Clyst, named after the Bishop's Court, former palace of the Bishop of Exeter, situated between them.

 The village of Clyst St Mary itself has three main areas: